mojaveexpressguide/mojaveexpressguide.github.io/docs/Appendix/Known Issues.md

 **Bullet time highlighting whilst ads with scopes looks weird:** - This is an issue between B42 Optics and JAM's bullet time highlighing.
 The only way to fix is to either disable JAM's bullet time or B42 Optics.

-**B42 Notify not working?** - On a new save B42 Notify may not work initially.
-All you need to do is save the game, exit and relaunch the game and save.
+**B42 Notify not working?** - On a new save B42 Notify will not work initially this is because the B42 script only works on game load.
+All you need to do is save the game, restart and then load the save.